kiugfractal/SEProject/Project.md

 ####Use case: Chat####
 -Initial state
+ *Go to web page on browser
+ *Login
+ *Go to chat interface
+ *Choose friends you want to communicate
+ *begin to chat
+ *Exit
+ End state
+-Branching:
--Normal flow: choose friend -> begin to chat -> exit -Branching:If friend is not online, user can choose other one to chat or decide to send an offline message to friend -Other activities: recieve message from other
+If friend is not online, user can choose other one to chat or decide to send an offline message to friend If network has problem, the message or attachment might not be received

--End state
+-Other activities: recieve message from other

 ####Use case: Upload content####

-Initial state
+-Initial state
+*Go to web page on browser
+*Login
+*Go to upload interface

-Normal flow: choose content to upload -> upload -> content appear on application.
+*Choose content you want to upload
+*Confirm upload acitivity
+*Content appear on application
+*Exit
+*End state

+-Branching:
-Branching:If content format is wrong, system will ask user to input again.
+If content format is wrong, system will ask user to input again.
+If content size is over the limit, system will ask user to input again.
+If the network has problem, the content cannot be uploaded.
+If the FTP has problem, the transfering data cannot be complete and your content will lose data compare to origin file.

 Other activities: validating upload content

-End state

 ####Use case: Login

-Initial state
+-Initial state
+*Go to web page on browser
+*Put Username/Password
+*Confirm login

-Normal flow: Login -> Username/Password ok -> main page
+*Reach to main page
+*End state

+-Branching:
-Branching:If wrong password or username, prompt to ask email for reseting password
+If password or username is wrong, prompt to ask email for reseting password or ask for signing up a new account If put wrong password or username more than 5 times in a row, lock that account until user unlock it through the email.

-Other activities: None
+-Other activities:

-End state
+Reset password or create new account if you can login Lock account if the password or username input is wrong 5 times in a row

 ####Use case: Edit Content

+-Initial state
+*Go to web page on browser
+*Login
+*Go to browse content interface
+*Choose content
+*Edit content
+*Confirm edit
+*Exit
-Initial state
+*End state

-Normal flow: Choose content -> Edit content -> Confirm edit -> exit
+-Branching:

-Branching:User can forfeit editing by not confirm then exit
+User can forfeit editing by not confirm then exit
+User may not have the authority to manage the content, you can only edit your own content or the one that is shared with you

-Other activities: None
+-Other activities: None

-End state

 ####Use case: View Group's network

-Initial state
+-Initial state
+*Go to web page on browser
+*Login
+*Go to chat interface
+*Choose group
+*The group's view will display

-Normal flow: Choose group -> upload contents or chat with users in the group
+*Upload contents or chat with users in the group

-Branching:
+*Exit
+*End state

+-Branching:
+If the network has problem, the network view will not display

 Other activities: None

-End state

 ####Use case: Track Other's Location

+-Initial state
+*Go to web page on browser
+*Login
+*Go to location interface
+*Choose user you want to track location
+*Display his/her location
+*Exit
-Initial state
+*End state

-Normal flow: Choose location section -> Friends' locations appear

-Branching:
+-Branching:
+If the user you track does not share his/her location, it will not display The location can be delayed, thus of the data transfer processing

-Other activities: None
+-Other activities: None

-End state

 ####Use case: Create User

+-Initial state
+*Go to web page on browser
+*Choose Add User
+*Put in account information
+*Confirm
+*Active account through email or sms message
+*Try login
+*Exit
-Initial state
+*End state

-Normal flow: Choose Add User -> Write user's info -> confirm
+-Branching:

-Branching: If createing user fails, the system will show errors for the admin( for example: the user is available already)
+If creating user fails, the system will show errors for the admin( for example: the user or email is available already, the password is not sercure enough, compulsory information was missing)

+-Other activities:
-Other activities: Grant priviliges to users for helping admins manage the application
+Grant priviliges to users for helping admins manage the application

-End state

 ####Use case: Delete content

+-Initial state
+*Go to web page on browser
+*Login admin account
+*Go to content manage content interface
+*Choose content
+*Delete content
+*Confirm once more
+*Exit
-Initial state
+*End state

-Normal flow: Choose delete content -> click button delete -> exit
+-Branching:
+There is a confirm button if the admin delete something wrong

+-Other activities:
-Branching: There will be a limited amount of memory to store what 'd been deleted, so admin could restore
+Admin could delete contents by dragging them to the trash box There will be a limited amount of memory to store what 'd been deleted, so admin could restore

-Other activities: Admin could delete contents by dragging them to the trash box

-End state

 ####Use case: Ban User

+-Initial state
+*Go to web page on browser
+*Login admin account
+*Go to content manage user interface
+*Choose user
+*Choose banned period
+*Put banned reason
+*Confirm
+*Exit
-Initial state
+*End state

-Normal flow: Click ban user -> write reason ->confirm

-Branching:
+-Branching:
+If the admin ban the wrong user, one can unbanned that user

-Other activities: None
+-Other activities:

-End state
+Unbanned the user